tpoisot/ms_proba_networks/ms/maintext.md

 Predicting the number of species with no interaction (or whether any species will have at least one interaction) is useful to predict whether species will be able to integrate themselves in an existing network, for example.
+Note that from a methodological point of view, this can be a helpful *a priori* measure to determine whether null models of networks will have a lot of species with no interactions, and so will require intensive sampling.

 A species has no interactions with probability